 Charles Lambert on ‘Pretty Vacant’

 Monday, 21st November 2011.
-There are no comments.
+Comments are closed.

 Charles Lambert is one of two authors to have featured stories in both of our first two anthologies.
 I asked him to tell us a little more about the second story, ‘Pretty Vacant’.